jh1993/Bugfixes/README.txt

 - Very long chains of Mercurial Vengeance can no longer crash the game when trying to save.
 - Burning shrine no longer damages allies.
 - A color-coded phrase in a spell description display can now have its words split between multiple lines if it contains more than one word.
+- The AI now takes range and blindcasting bonuses into account when hitting targets around corners with spells that hit in a radius.